-Over the past two years, the MPC IT Core has more than doubled from 11 to 24 individuals.
+Over the past two years, the MPC IT Core has more than doubled in size.
 All of this hiring activity is a big commitment of time and energy for our team, so we’ve refactored the way we hire staff, aiming for a process that is sustainable for us, fair for our candidates, and still allows us to get an accurate assessment of a candidate’s fit for our needs.

 I remember looking online a couple of years ago for inspiration from other organizations’ processes.
 I discovered that relatively few have written about this topic.
 Now that our hiring surge is complete, I wanted to write about our process and share what we’ve learned along the way.
 It’s the kind of article I wish I had found more of when we were doing our research.
 While the primary audience for this article is organizations which are thinking about refactoring their hiring process, I hope it is also useful for anyone who is considering applying to work at the MPC in the future, as well.